William G. Irwin: Family and final years

 Irwin had met and married his wife Fannie (or Fanny) Ivers Holliday in San Francisco in 1886.
-By 1904, he was becoming less active with his Hawaiian sugar interests, and built a home in San Francisco with a scenic view of the Golden Gate Bridge.
+By 1904, he was becoming less active with his Hawaiian sugar interests, and built a home in San Francisco.
 Claus Spreckels lived in the city and had a sugar refinery in the area.
 Irwin had become affiliated with San Francisco financial institutions since he joined Mercantile Trust Company in 1899.
 That was followed by his association with Savings Union Bank and Trust Company in 1909, and with the Mercantile National Bank in 1910.

 Irwin died in San Francisco on January 28, 1914, having retained his British citizenship throughout his life.
 His estate had an estimated worth in excess of $10,000,000, the bulk of which went to his widow.
 Other cash bequests were made to family members and household servants.
 Two charities in San Francisco each received $25,000.

 Fannie and William's only child Helene was born in Honolulu in 1887.
 Irwin bequeathed $250,000 to her in his will.
 Her first marriage in 1911 was to Charles Templeton Crocker, a banker, playwright, and part of the extended wealthy Crocker family in California.
 On her wedding day, Irwin gave her a gift of $1,000,000 in investments, and the news media estimated the couple's combined wealth and potential inheritances at $20,000,000.
 The couple divorced in 1928, and she married businessman Paul I. Fagan.
 The Fagans invested in a ranch on Molokai, as well as a luxury resort hotel at Hana on the island of Maui.
 Additionally, they maintained a home on Oahu, and owned the San Francisco Seals baseball team 1945–1953.
 Paul died in 1960, followed by Helene in 1966.